How does trisomy 13 affect a baby?

 Trisomy 13 Syndrome is sometimes called Patau Syndrome, after one of the researchers (Patau K) who identified the syndrome’s trisomic origin in 1960.
 The syndrome appears to affect females slightly more frequently than males and occurs in about one in 5,000 to 12,000 live births.

-Can trisomy 13 be prevented?
+Can trisomy 13 happen again?